Pigeon Township, Vanderburgh County, Indiana

 Pigeon Township is one of eight townships in Vanderburgh County, Indiana, United States.
 As of the 2010 census, its population was 29,799 and it contained 15,434 housing units.
-Downtown Evansville is located entirely within the township.
+At just over 11 square miles and having just under 30,000 people, Pigeon Township is both the smallest and most densely populated township in both Vanderburgh County as well as in Southwestern Indiana as a whole.
+Downtown Evansville and several historical districts are located entirely within the township as it contains the oldest sections of the city.

 Pigeon Township was established in 1818.

 Geography

 According to the 2010 census, the township has a total area of 11.03 sqmi, of which 10.86 sqmi (or 98.46%) is land and 0.17 sqmi (or 1.54%) is water.